 - Notify employees of recall to duty status at least one day prior to the reporting date, if possible.

 - Request regular updates on employees’ current leave status to determine if administrative leave remains applicable or if some other leave category applies (i.e., sick leave if employee becomes ill or annual leave for travel as appropriate).

-If the employee exhausts available sick leave, he/she may use accrued annual leave, request advanced sick or annual leave, request donated leave under the DLA Voluntary Leave Transfer Program (VLTP) (DLA Common Access Card required), or use any earned compensatory time off or credit hours.
+If the employee exhausts available sick leave or Emergency Paid Leave (EPL) under the American Rescue Plan Act (ARPA), he/she may use accrued annual leave, request advanced sick or annual leave, request donated leave under the DLA Voluntary Leave Transfer Program (VLTP) (DLA Common Access Card required), or use any earned compensatory time off or credit hours.
 In addition, an employee may invoke his or her entitlement of up to 12 weeks to unpaid leave under the Family and Medical Leave Act (FMLA) for a serious health condition.
 An employee may substitute accrued annual leave and sick leave, as appropriate, for unpaid leave under FMLA.